pagkly/Zed/Investopedia3/The Ins and Outs of Service Charges.md

 ### Hospitality Industry

-Most hotels and restaurants in the U.S. charge a service fee that’s a percentage of the total bill, often in lieu of [tipping](https://www.investopedia.com/terms/t/tipincome.asp).
+Most hotels and restaurants in the U.S. charge a service fee that’s a percentage of the total bill, often in lieu of [[tipping]](https://www.investopedia.com/terms/t/tipincome.asp).
 The delivery fee charged for ordering room service at a hotel or a gratuity applied to the bill for a large group dining at a restaurant are examples of service charges.
 If the total bill on an order is $250, and gratuity is stated to be 18%, then the total bill to be paid is $250 + (18% x $250) = $295.

 ### Banking Industry

-The [banking industry](https://www.investopedia.com/articles/personal-finance/091216/top-5-books-learn-about-banking-industry-jpm-bac.asp) charges a number of different services charges, which are typically set at a flat, standard rate.
+The [[banking industry]](https://www.investopedia.com/articles/personal-finance/091216/top-5-books-learn-about-banking-industry-jpm-bac.asp) charges a number of different services charges, which are typically set at a flat, standard rate.
 When you open a checking or savings account with a bank, the bank charges a monthly maintenance fee.
 This fee is debited from the account at the end of the month.
-Banks also charge service charges for using the ATM of a competing bank, or when initiating a [wire transfer](https://www.investopedia.com/terms/w/wiretransfer.asp).
+Banks also charge service charges for using the ATM of a competing bank, or when initiating a [[wire transfer]](https://www.investopedia.com/terms/w/wiretransfer.asp).

 ### Travel Industry